edbefee3-3888-462a-9411-741b7e9eb54e/Faithful-32x32/README.md

-# Faithful 32
+# Faithful 32x
-Faithful 32 for Minecraft: Bedrock Edition.
+Faithful 32x Port for Minecraft: Bedrock Edition.
 This is a fork of discontinued Faithful project for Minecraft: Bedrock Edition (Win10, Android, iOS) by LukasPlaysGames probably due to Faithful now available on Marketplace

 The reason that i continue this is becuase i hate the idea of buying stuff and a game that i already bought in the first place.